Buying a Second Home at the Beach

 - Sometimes… but not always, your lender will want the property located in a resort type area like the ocean or mountains.

 Second homes have LTV (Loan to Value), DTI (Debt to Income), and FICO requirements.
 Fixed rate and adjustable rate mortgages are acceptable.
-Here are the typical requirements for a second home purchase:
+Here are the typical requirements when you finance a second home:

 1 Unit only: Max LTV = 90%